ETT2025/ett2025.github.io/docs/remote/index.md

 ## Registration

-Conference registration opens January 31st, and will be free for both online and on-site participants.
+Conference registration is free for both online and on-site participants.
+To register, please see the [**conference registration**](/register) page.